-Flomax tablets, also known by the generic name Tamsulosin, are alpha-adrenergic blockers.
-Flomax relaxes the bladder neck and smooth muscles in the prostate to help patients empty their bladder.
+Flomax is the brand name Tamsulosin.
+Tamsulosin, as generic flomax, is used to treat men who have symptoms of an enlarged prostate gland.
+Flomax are alpha-adrenergic blockers that relaxes the bladder neck and smooth muscles in the prostate to help patients empty their bladder.

 A prescription of Flomax is typically recommended for patients with mild or moderate urinary symptoms due to increased prostate size.
 This prostate medication is available in capsules of 0.4 mg to 0.8 mg a day.

 When to take Flomax (Tamsulosin)